-Services that are covered for you What you must pay when you get these services Colorectal cancer screening There is no coinsurance, copayment, or deductible for a Medicare-covered colorectal cancer screening exam.
-For people 50 and older, the following are covered: Flexible sigmoidoscopy (or screening barium enema as an alternative) every 48 months One of the following every 12 months: Guaiac-based fecal occult blood test (gFOBT) Fecal immunochemical test (FIT) DNA based colorectal screening every 3 years For people at high risk of colorectal cancer, we cover: Screening colonoscopy (or screening barium enema as an alternative) every 24 months For people not at high risk of colorectal cancer, we cover: • Screening colonoscopy every 10 years (120 months), but not within 48 months of a screening sigmoidoscopy Medicare-covered Barium Enema Services \$0 copay for Medicare-covered Barium Enema Services.
-Depression screening There is no coinsurance, copayment, or deductible for an annual depression screening visit.
-We cover one screening for depression per year.
-The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
-Diabetes screening There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.
+Services that are covered for you What you must pay when you get these services Oral/maxillofacial surgery - every 12 to 60 months or per lifetime depending on type of service.
+40% coinsurance for each oral maxillofacial service.
+Prior Authorization may be required.
+Limitations and exclusions apply.
+Before obtaining services, members are advised to discuss their treatment options with a routine dental services participating provider.
+Treatment must be started and completed while covered by the plan during the plan year.
+The cost of dental services not covered by the plan is the responsibility of the member.
+Supplemental (i.e., Non-Medicare covered routine) dental services must be received from a participating provider in order to be covered by the plan.
+For questions on how to find a provider, file a claim, or for more information call Member Services.
+Additional dental coverage information including a detailed list of covered procedures, exclusions and limitations, is also available on our website.
+Visit www.wellcare.com/allwellIN , click Shop for Plans at the top of the web page, then choose Plan Benefit Materials.
+Select Evidence of Coverage (EOC).
+Locate Wellcare No Premium (HMO) on the list to find the Dental Benefit Details for this plan.
+Depression screening There is no coinsurance, copayment, or deductible for an We cover one screening for depression per year.
+The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals. annual depression screening visit.
+Diabetes screening There is no coinsurance, copayment, or deductible for the Medicare-covered diabetes screening tests.
 We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
 Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.